Ronaldo reflects on dream Man Utd return after two-goal debut against Newcastle

 Cristiano Ronaldo admits it felt "magical" to be back at Manchester United's "Theatre of Dreams", with the Portuguse enjoying a two-goal second debut for the Red Devils against Newcastle.

-The Portuguese was back in a famous No.7 jersey at Old Trafford on Saturday for the first time in 12 years.
+The Portuguese was back in United's famous No.7 jersey at Old Trafford on Saturday for the first time in 12 years.

 He marked the occasion in style, with efforts either side of half-time helping Ole Gunnar Solskjaer's side to a comfortable 4-1 win.